macro187/nugit/readme.md

     @"%~dp0..\myrepo\MyProgram\bin\Debug\MyProgram.exe" %*

-Running the NuGit `programs` command from your workspace builds scripts for all programs in all repositories and cleans up orphan scripts.
+Running the nugit `programs` command from your workspace builds scripts for all programs in all repositories and cleans up orphan scripts.

 Adding the `.bin` directory to your system path makes exported programs